Korra Alone: Plot

 After Jinora's ceremony, (Note: As depicted in "Venom of the Red Lotus".) a still paralyzed Korra leaves Republic City and returns to her home in the Southern Water Tribe.
 There she experiences nightmares about her battle with Zaheer.
 Korra's mother Senna, concerned for Korra's mental wellbeing, begs her to reach out for help from Katara.
 Over the next two years, Korra attempts to gain control of her legs again with Katara's help whilst avoiding contact with her friends Mako, Bolin and Asami Sato.
 Korra eventually learns to walk again and expresses joy.

 Two years after Zaheer's battle, Tenzin visits Korra who is struggling to regain her fighting skills and still suffering from visions of Zaheer and herself chained while in the Avatar State.
 Tenzin advices the Avatar to be grateful for the progress she has made rather than worry about the future.
 Korra eventually responds back to Asami, letting her know the past couple of years have been the hardest of her life.
 She finally tells her parents she's ready to return to Republic City and continue her treatment there.
-However, when she returns to the city, she realizes she's not ready to be the Avatar again after she sees a statue of herself.
+However, when she returns to the city, she realizes she's not ready to be the Avatar again after she sees a vision of herself.
 She travels to the Earth Kingdom, picking up clothing from there, and she cuts her hair in order to avoid recognition.

 Korra then travels to the North Pole to enter the Spirit World via the northern spirit portal.
 She tries to reconnect with Raava, the spirit of the Avatar, but she fails to do so.
 She writes to her parents lying that she has returned to Air Temple Island and has reunited with her friends, but instead wanders around the desert seeing visions of her chained self and Raava.
 Six months later, Korra enlists herself in an earthbending cage fight, but loses after she imagines her opponent as her chained self.
 Leaving the fight, bruised and with a black eye, Korra follows a white dog to the Foggy Swamp.
 There she falls into a shallow pool made of mercury that sticks to Korra and pulls her down.
 Unable to save herself, the hallucination of her chained self watches as she sinks completely into the pool.
 Sometime later, Korra wakes up to find herself attended to by an elder Toph Beifong, who addresses her as "Twinkle Toes."